influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 The Object store contains time series data in [Apache Parquet](https://parquet.apache.org/) format.
 Each parquet file represents a partition.
-By default, InfluxDB partitions data by measurement and day, but you can [customize the partitioning strategy](/influxdb/cloud-dedicated/admin/custom-partitions/).
+By default, InfluxDB partitions measurements (tables) by day, but you can [customize the partitioning strategy](/influxdb/cloud-dedicated/admin/custom-partitions/).

 ##### Object store scaling strategies